Armadallc/Archemy/docs/migration/VITE_7_MIGRATION_ANALYSIS.md

 2. ✅ Project structure is ESM-ready
 3. ✅ No legacy Sass usage
 4. ✅ Git backup available for quick rollback
-5. ✅ Replit plugins are conditional (may not affect local dev)

 **Risk Level:** Medium (due to plugin unknowns, but reversible)